-In most areas of the economy, ICTs are

-associated with significant productivity gains, the development of new markets and the innovation of new products and services.
+In most areas of the economy, ICTs are associated with significant productivity gains, the development of new markets and the innovation of new products and services.
 Amid these transformations, the ICT sector has itself become a dominant part of the global economy.
 The top three global companies by market capitalization in 2016 were all from the technology sector - Apple Inc. (with a market capitalization of US\$604 billion), Alphabet Inc. (US\$518 billion) and Microsoft (US\$437 billion) (PwC, 2017).
-Whereas financial reports in the late twentieth century would celebrate the fortunes of General Motors, services.
+Whereas financial reports in the late twentieth century would celebrate the fortunes of General Motors, Walmart and Exxon, now the focus is on companies producing digital devices and services.